AlistairB/alistairb.github.io/_posts/2021-02-03-haskell-on-google-cloud-is-great.md

 ### Deadpendency Architecture

 I am working on chopping out a nice skeleton architecture of how I deploy and use GCP for [Deadpendency](https://deadpendency.com).
-I hope this will be valuable to others and lower the hurdle of using Haskell on GCP and cloud run.
+I hope this will be valuable to others and lower the barrier of using Haskell on GCP and cloud run.
 Coming soon™️ 😅.

 ## GCP Downsides